babel/website/docs/plugins/transform-async-to-module-method.md

 package: babel-plugin-transform-async-to-module-method
 ---

-Turn async functions into a Bluebird coroutine
+This plugin allows Babel to transform async functions into a Bluebird coroutine.

 ## Installation